jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-22-drupal-7-features-strongarm-deployment-drush-aliases.md

 ### Using `@local`, `@dev`, `@stage`, `@prod` Drush aliases

 Now you can commit all of your changes, merge your branch with master, and push your code to your development environment.
-We will have to run update.php to enable our feature module using the `hook_update_N` function in our deployment module.
+We will have to run `update.php` to enable our feature module using the `hook_update_N` function in our deployment module.
 You could run it in the browser, but that's super lame and requires you take your hands of the keyboard.
-So, we will set up Drush aliases for each of our environments, which will make running update.php from the terminal trivial.
-Drush aliases, in general, just make your life easier, I have a blog post **(LINK TO BLOG POST)** here that demonstrates some of the most frequently useful drush commands that you can take advantage of with your new drush aliases.
+So, we will set up Drush aliases for each of our environments, which will make running `update.php` from the terminal trivial.

 ### Deploying your features module and deployment module